RoboSense-LiDAR/rslidar_sdk/README.md

 ### 4.1 Compile directly

- In this way, user can also use ROS functions(Not include ROS2), but need to start **roscore** manually before running the driver and need to start **rviz** manually to watch the point cloud.
+ In this way, user can use ROS facilities(not ROS2) if ROS master node is launched in advance via ```roscore```.
+Also, rviz can be launched seperately for visualization.

 ```sh
 cd rslidar_sdk